 The Survey and Planning Cost Share Program assists local governments and DHR in developing a cultural resource database for their respective localities.
 The process also supports DHR’s mission to identify cultural resources statewide and record them in our digital database (VCRIS).
 Annual funding for Cost Share is limited.
 Localities must compete to participate in the program.

 In addition to match funding, Cost Share benefits localities since DHR handles administrative functions for the selected projects.
 We secure the consultants to do the work, and we pay bills, monitor work, and ensure delivery of the products.

 The primary products of a survey project are the completed forms, photographs, and the mapping information about historic resources.
 The projects require a written, illustrated report, and a scripted slide presentation to expand public awareness and education about a locality’s history and resources.
 These products also help local governments by providing valuable information in their long-range planning activities as well as to develop effective heritage tourism programs.

 All collected survey data is housed in the department’s electronic computer database, VCRIS.
-VCRIS provides ready access to resource information for local governments and professional cultural resource management consultants, and people interested in historic places.
+VCRIS provides ready access to resource information for local governments, professional cultural resource management consultants, and people interested in historic places.